 accordance with Art.
 6 (1) 1 lit. f GDPR.
 The Trustbadge and the services advertised with it are an offer from

-Trusted Shops GmbH, Subbelrather Str.
+Trusted Shops AG, Subbelrather Str.
 15C, 50823 Cologne, with whom we are jointly responsible for data protection

 according to Art.
 26 GDPR.
 In the context of this data protection notice, we will inform you below about the